schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/building.md

 ```

 ### SchemaCrawler Docker Image
 The official [SchemaCrawler Docker image] is available on Docker Hub.
-The SchemaCrawler command-line and the interactive shell are available, with open-source JDBC drivers.
+The SchemaCrawler command-line and the interactive shell are available in the image,
+with open-source JDBC drivers.

 ## Building From the Source Code